maruyama-tomo/nginx-dechunk-module/README.md

 # NGINX HTTP unchunk module

-sets Content-Length header for cached response so that browsers can estimate download time.
+allows range request for cached response that was recieved from upstream with Transfer-Encoding: chunked.

 ## Example Configuration